 That is our pledge to America on drug pricing and innovation.

-1 Our pricing pledge applies to currently promoted brands, which consists of H.P.
-Acthar® Gel (repository corticotropin injection); INOMAX® (nitric oxide) gas, for inhalation; OFIRMEV® (acetaminophen) injection, Therakos® immunology platform; and the hemostasis product portfolio of PREVELEAK® surgical sealant, RAPLIXA® (fibrin sealant (human)) for topical use, and RECOTHROM® thrombin topical (recombinant)
+1 Our pricing pledge applies to currently promoted brands, consisting of H.P.
+Acthar® Gel (repository corticotropin injection), INOMAX® (nitric oxide) gas, for inhalation; OFIRMEV® (acetaminophen) injection, Uvadex; PREVELEAK® surgical sealant, as well as Mallinckrodt’s innovative, branded development portfolio.

 Cautionary Statements Related to Forward-Looking Statements